World leaders welcome US President Joe Biden's inauguration | DW | 21.01.2021

-Heads of government around the world hope that the US President Joe Biden would cooperate in tackling global issues, lift sanctions and improve bilateral relations.
+Heads of government around the world hope that US President Joe Biden will cooperate in tackling global issues, lift sanctions and improve bilateral relations.

-World leaders on Wednesday welcomed the United States President Joe Biden's taking office, ending the presidency of Donald Trump, who had largely rejected multilateral cooperation on global issues.
+World leaders have welcomed the new administration of US President Joe Biden, marking an end to the presidency of Donald Trump, who had largely rejected multilateral cooperation on global issues.

-Biden signed a dozen of executive orders on his first day in the Oval Office, including the US to rejoin the international Paris climate accord and the World Health Organization, from which the former president had withdrawn.
+Biden signed a dozen of executive orders on his first day in the Oval Office, including one that saw the US rejoin the international Paris climate accord and the World Health Organization, from which the former president had withdrawn US membership.

-The new administration has expressed urgency about reversing Trump's policies on domestic and foreign issues.
+The new administration has expressed urgency about reversing many of Trump's policies on domestic and foreign issues.

 Others urged Biden to lift sanctions that Trump had imposed on their countries, hoping for a new era of cooperation with the US.

-European Council President Ursula von der Leyen congratulated Biden, saying that Europe has a friend in Washington.
+European Commission President Ursula von der Leyen congratulated Biden, saying that Europe has a friend in Washington.

 "This time-honored ceremony on the steps of the US Capitol will be a demonstration of the resilience of American democracy," Von der Leyen said.